EvictionLab/eviction-lab-website/content/help-faq/page-content/q154-places-below-one.md

 ---
-title: 'I downloaded data for my city/place, and it says I have less than one eviction/filing.
-What does that mean?'
+title: I downloaded data for my city/place, and it says I have less than one eviction/filing.
+What does that mean?
 date: 2017-11-19T20:43:49-08:00
 childof: faq
 type: data